Steak Catering: Advice Needed for Host

 I think it sounds great.
 I'll probably cook any relatively think (less than 1 inch) meat this way for a while, until I find something else interesting.

-2. How should I go about marinating the steak for a catering event?
+How can I choose the right cuts of steak for my catering event?

 Similar Pampered Chef Threads